TFL history

 On the field, things would get strange.
 Very strange.
 For starters, the Dugway Experiments suffered through a bizarre 3-11 season.
 Add to that it was two also-rans who turned out to be the dominating teams of the year: Alaska and Arctic, still unleashing its Whup-Ass brew.
 Both finished with 9-4-1 records, but Alaska had the tie-breaker and took the regular-season title.

 But the strangest development of all were the Bagdad Newts.
 There are few things in the world you can count on, but one rock solid bet is the Newts will suck in December.
-Despite making the playoffs many times, Bagdad has been flat awful when it counts the most, including an 0-11 start in playoff games.
+Despite making the playoffs many times, Bagdad has been flat awful when it counts the most, including an 0-11 record in playoff games.

 Not so in 2002.
 The Newts started with a 1-5 record, but won seven of eight to make the playoffs.
 And once there, they could not be stopped, blasting Hogtown 46-21 in Sweeney Bowl XIV.